-This resource was originally posted on DEV by LearningCurv Marketing Automation Specialist Ed Gray.
+This resource was originally posted on DEV by LearningCurv Marketing Automation Consultant Ed Gray.

 Salesforce Marketing Cloud’s Journey Builder is a robust and powerful tool to target subscribers with tailored emails, texts and digital ads.
 But placing all your subscribers into perpetual journeys for segmenting is not always the best option (neither is Einstein’s fluctuating engagement scoring).